 - Medications, including the clot busting agent tPA, which, when administered intravenously, is known as IV tPA.

-- Brain imaging equipment, including a CT scanner that can perform both a standard head CT scan as well as a CT scan angiogram.
+- Brain imaging equipment, including a CT scanner that can perform both a standard head CT scan as well as a CT scan angiogram (which looks at , in detail, blood vessels throughout the body).
 These scans allow doctors to immediately check for bleeding in the brain and determine whether a person has a blocked blood vessel, and immediately initiate treatment with IV tPA (when indicated).

-- Stony Brook Medicine Telehealth’s teleradiology and teleneurology services, which enable Stony Brook emergency physicians and neurologists to instantly see and examine a person via video conferencing and advise the mobile stroke unit’s crew en route to the hospital.
+- Stony Brook Medicine Telehealth’s teleneurology and teleneuroradiology services, which enable Stony Brook emergency physicians and neurologists to instantly see and examine a person via video conferencing and advise the mobile stroke unit’s crew en route to the hospital.

-David Fiorella, MD, PhD, neurointerventionalist and Co-Director of the center, has been performing mechanical thrombectomies for more than 20 years, and has witnessed the remarkable recovery of many individuals who arrived severely disabled and went home from the hospital independent and disability-free.
+David Fiorella, MD, PhD, neurointerventionalist and Co-Director of the Stony Brook Cerebrovascular Center, has been performing mechanical thrombectomies for more than 20 years, and has witnessed the remarkable recovery of many individuals who arrived severely disabled and went home from the hospital independent and disability-free.

-The mobile stroke units will be available seven days a week, from 8 am to 8 pm, which is the window of time when most stroke calls are received.
-One will be strategically stationed at the Long Island Expressway’s Exit 57 in Islandia.
-The other will be stationed at Exit 68 in Shirley.
-These two locations provide rapid North-South and East-West access.
-Stony Brook Medicine is working with emergency medical service agencies throughout Suffolk County to coordinate the future dispatching and response of the Stony Brook Medicine mobile stroke units and crew to provide this lifesaving, time-sensitive care to our community.
+The mobile stroke units will be available seven days a week, from 8 am to 8 pm, which is the window of time when most stroke calls are received in Suffolk County.
+One will be strategically stationed at a base station located off of the Long Island Expressway at Exit 57.
+The other will be stationed similarly off of Exit 68.
+These locations were chosen for easy East West and North South access.
+The team will take calls within a 10-mile radius of each base, which includes about 40 different communities.
+Stony Brook Medicine is collaborating with over 40 emergency medical service (EMS) agencies throughout Suffolk County to provide this lifesaving, time-sensitive care.

 Stony Brook Mobile Stroke Units in the News